 2. Participate in Sessions with Industry Thought Leaders

-In addition to the speakers, there will be plenty of opportunities for interacting and collaborating with thought leaders in the procurement and supply chain.
+In addition to the speakers, there will be plenty of opportunities for collaborating with thought leaders in procurement and supply chain.
 Take advantage of interactive sessions, workshops, and CPO and CFO panels.

 You’ll want to leverage the knowledge you gain from experts at the conference:

 - Share what you learned with your colleagues and teams

 - Obtain recordings of the sessions you are unable to attend

 - Apply what you learn

 Networking is always a big win.
 But to make the most of this networking opportunity at Optimal, you should:

 - Build a list of people you may want to speak to (for example, colleagues or vendors)